 But wait!
 Remember when I said I would talk about Unversed Challenges during Terra’s storyline?
 There’s one Unversed Challenge per world, usually in the same place for each character unless a character is outright unable to access the room in question.
 While you have to take on each Challenge to clear the reports, you don’t actually have to win them unless they reward a unique prize… although most do.

 The first Unversed Mission is available at the lakeside, where Terra first encountered the Unversed.
 Unversed Missions can be triggered by interacting with a special floating emblem, not unlike the Absent Silhouettes of KH2:FM+.
-This challenge features a Spiderchest recolour called a Flame Box, and it’s not honestly worth clearing if you aren’t going for 100%, since all it has on offer is a paltry Firaga that you could get through other means.
+This challenge features a Spiderchest recolour called a Flame Box, and it’s not honestly worth clearing if you aren’t going for 100%, since all it has on offer is a paltry Firaga that you could get through other means (all you need to complete the Journals is to play each Unversed Challenge – unless they have a unique prize, you don’t need to win them!).
 Oh, sure, Firaga’s nice at the start of the game, but it hardly stacks up to the decent prizes other Unversed Challenges have on offer.
 Still, let’s give the challenge a look.

 The Flame Box plays a relatively simple minigame: it will launch a number of fireballs into the air which will hover briefly before descending.
 Your job is to chop, shoot or otherwise waste the the fireballs before they hit ground.
 Your job is to clear 30 without missing one, and that’s not asking for much, especially if you come back with Magnet or Magnega.
 Without Magnet, however, you’ll have to watch out for huge volleys of four or five fireballs, which can be hard to tackle if you don’t have an area attack, or start in a bad position.
 Other than launching the fireballs, the Flame Box itself is a non-factor and can basically be ignored once the projectiles are live.